serras/emacs-haskell-tutorial/tutorial.md

 ```lisp
 (custom-set-variables '(haskell-process-type 'cabal-repl))
 ```
 to your personal configuration file.
+However, if your personal configuration file already _has_ a `custom-set-variables` command, you'll need to instead add a blank space and then `'(haskell-process-type 'cabal-repl)` before its closing parenthesis.

-As always, once you're done editing this file, save it and `M-x eval-buffer RET` to apply the changes in your running Emacs session.
+As always, once you're done editing this file, save it and `M-x eval-buffer RET` to apply the changes to your running Emacs session.

 In order to use the rest of the features in `haskell-mode`, you need to establish a connection with an interpreter, which can be then queried for information about your file.
 This is called *loading a file*, and it's done by running `C-c C-l` in the file.
 You will be asked about the root of the Cabal project, which should be auto-configured for you anyway, and then you will get a interpreter window with a `λ>` prompt.

-You will get an interpreter, except in the case you file has some errors that the Haskell mode can automatically fix for you!
+You will get an interpreter, except in the case that your file has some errors that the Haskell mode can automatically fix for you!
 For example, if you include a strictness pattern in your file, but do not enable the corresponding GHC extension, you will receive a message like:
 ```
 Add {-# LANGUAGE BangPatterns #-} to the top of the file? (y or n)
 ```